 The Farm Credit Act requires FCSIC to assess premiums based on each bank's pro rata share of insured debt (rather than on individual loans).
 FCSIC may collect from 0 to 20 basis points annually on adjusted insured debt outstanding.
-The Farm Credit Act also authorizes a risk surcharge of up to 10 basis points on non-accrual loans and on other-than-temporarily impaired investments.
-The Farm Credit Act reduces the total insured debt on which premiums are assessed by 90 percent of Federal government-guaranteed loans and investments and 80 percent of state government-guaranteed loans and investments and so fuch guaranteed loans and investments when calculating the secure base amount (SBA).
+The Farm Credit Act also authorizes a risk surcharge of up to 10 basis points on nonaccrual loans and on other-than-temporarily impaired investments.
+The Farm Credit Act reduces the total insured debt on which premiums are assessed by 90 percent of Federal government-guaranteed loans and investments and 80 percent of state government-guaranteed loans and investments and deducts similar percentages of such guaranteed loans and investments when calculating the secure base amount (SBA).

 The Farm Credit Act sets a secure base amount (SBA) for the Insurance Fund to achieve.
-The statutory SBA is equivalent to 2.0 percent of the aggregate outstanding insured obligations of all insured System banks (adjusted downward by a percentage of the guaranteed portions of principal outstanding on certain government-guaranteed loans and investments) or such other percentage as determined by the Corporation in its sole discretion to be actuarially sound to maintain in the Insurance Fund taking into account the risk of insuring outstanding insured obligations.
-When the assets in the Insurance Fund for which no specific use has been designated exceed the SBA, the Corporation is required to reduce the premiums, but it still must ensure that reduced premiums are sufficient to maintain at the SBA the assets in the Insurance Fund for which no specific use has been designated (the unallocated Insurance Fund).
+The statutory SBA is equivalent to 2 percent of the aggregate outstanding insured obligations of all insured System banks (adjusted downward by a percentage of the guaranteed portions of principal outstanding on certain government-guaranteed loans and investments) or such other percentage as determined by the Corporation in its sole discretion to be actuarially sound to maintain in the Insurance Fund taking into account the risk of insuring outstanding insured obligations.

 Insurance premium rates are reviewed semiannually.
+For 2020, the board of directors set premium rates at its January 30, 2020 meeting at 8 basis points on average adjusted insured debt and continued the assessment of the 10 basis point surcharge on the average principal balance outstanding for nonaccrual loans and other-than-temporarily impaired investments.
+The board of directors again reviewed premiums at its June 25, 2020 meeting and voted to increase the premium accrual rate on average adjusted insured debt to 11 basis points and continued the assessment of the 10 basis point surcharge on the average principal balance outstanding for nonaccrual loans and other-than-temporarily impaired investments for the remainder of 2020.
+In 2020, outstanding insured obligations increased by \$28.6 billion (9.7 percent).
+At December 31, 2020, the total Insurance Fund was 1.93 percent of adjusted insured obligations.

 For 2019, the board of directors set premium rates at its January 17, 2019 meeting at 9 basis points on average adjusted insured debt and continued the assessment of the 10 basis point surcharge on the average principal balance outstanding for nonaccrual loans and other-than-temporarily impaired investments.
 The board of directors again reviewed premiums at its June 13, 2019 meeting and voted to maintain the premium accrual rate on average adjusted insured debt at 9 basis points and continued the assessment of the 10 basis point surcharge on the average principal balance outstanding for nonaccrual loans and other-than-temporarily impaired investments for the remainder of 2019.
 In 2019, outstanding insured obligations increased by \$11.8 billion (4.2 percent).
 At December 31, 2019, the total Insurance Fund was 2.03 percent of adjusted insured obligations.

-For 2018, the board of directors set premium rates at its January 18, 2018 meeting at 9 basis points on average adjusted insured debt and continued the assessment of the 10 basis point surcharge on the average principal balance outstanding for nonaccrual loans and other-than-temporarily impaired investments.
-The board of directors again reviewed premiums at its June 14, 2018 meeting and voted to maintain the premium accrual rate on average adjusted insured debt at 9 basis points and continued the assessment of the 10 basis point surcharge on the average principal balance outstanding for nonaccrual rate on average adjusted insured debt at 9 basis points and continued the assessment of the 10 basis point surcharge on the average principal balance outstanding for nonaccrual loans and other-than-temporarily impaired investments for the remainder of 2018.
-In 2018, outstanding insured obligations increased by \$16.5 billion (6.2 percent).
-At December 31, 2018, the total Insurance Fund was 2.03 percent of adjusted insured obligations.